jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ## **2: Sentiment Analysis**

-The analysis collects tweets containing anti-authority words within a 50 mile range of Anglophone and Sinic country capitals from 11-05-2021 to present.
-A sentiment analysis is conducted using the NRC sentiment library.
-This is done by calculating how often words associated with certain sentiments occur relative to their regional total.
-Figures 2.1 and 2.2 show selected emotions while figures 2.3 to 2.5 show net sentiment (positive minus negative).
+The tweets are collected within a 50 mile range of Anglophone and Sinic country capitals from 11-05-2021 to present.
+A sentiment analysis is then conducted using the NRC sentiment library.
+Figures 2.1 and 2.2 show specific emotions while figures 2.3 to 2.5 show net sentiment (positive minus negative words).

-The collection of anti-authority words includes defy, disobey, oppose, protest, rebel, resist, revolt and riot.
+The anti-authority words includes 1) defy, 2) disobey, 3) dissent, 4) oppose,
+5) protest, 6) rebel, 7) resist, 8) revolt and 9) riot.

 <br>